syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Specify the watermark text to editor.
+Specifies the watermark text to editor.

 #### Default Value